corda/corda-docs/content/en/docs/cenm/1.3/sub-zones.md

 RPC clients.
 This is summarised below:

-![node zone view](/en/images/node-zone-view.png "node zone view") The node is unaware of other sub zones, seeing only those nodes registered with the network map service it itself has registered with.
+![node zone view](/en/images/node-zone-view.png "node zone view") The node is unaware of other sub zones, seeing only those nodes registered with the Network Map Service it itself has registered with.